EFlow: Controversy

-Since the launch of the eTolling system at the West-Link in 2008, it has not been without controversy.
+Since the launch of the e-tolling system at the West-Link in 2008, it has faced controversy.
 In the opening weeks it was reported that up to 20,000 vehicles a day were not being recorded correctly, with some fleet and car-hire operators claiming up to 100 mis-directed fines per day.
 While the NRA initially stated that such issues affected only a small proportion of eToll users, Sanef ITS Operations Ireland has since acknowledged issues with incorrect toll charges for a "significant minority".